Deshaun Watson returns to Browns practice this week

 The day after getting run off the field by the Miami Dolphins, the Cleveland Browns can welcome QB Deshaun Watson back to practice.
-While Watson has been allowed back in the building for some limited meetings and activities, the CBA allows him to practice the two weeks prior to returning to play on the field.
+While Watson has been allowed back in the building for some limited meetings and activities, the Collective Bargaining Agreement allows him to practice the two weeks prior to returning to play on the field.

 For the Browns, Watson presents hope for the future while the hope for this season falls by the wayside.